Sarah Ferguson: Personal life after divorce

-Until 2004, Andrew and his former wife shared the family's home, Sunninghill Park in Berkshire.
-That year, the Duke moved to the refurbished Royal Lodge in Windsor Great Park, previously the home of his grandmother, Queen Elizabeth The Queen Mother, who resided there until her death in 2002.
-In 2007, Ferguson rented Dolphin House in Englefield Green, less than a mile from Royal Lodge; a small fire in the bathroom at Dolphin House in 2008 caused her to vacate the premises and move into Royal Lodge with her former husband.
+Until 2004, Ferguson and Andrew continued to share the family home, Sunninghill Park in Berkshire.
+That year, he moved to the refurbished Royal Lodge in Windsor Great Park, which had previously been the residence of his grandmother, Queen Elizabeth the Queen Mother, until her death in 2002.
+In 2007, Ferguson rented Dolphin House in Englefield Green, less than a mile from Royal Lodge.
+A small fire in the bathroom at Dolphin House in 2008 led her to vacate the property and move into Royal Lodge with Andrew.

-In 2015, Ferguson was reported to have moved out of Royal Lodge and assumed residence in Verbier, Switzerland, where she and Andrew owned a £13 million chalet.
-She applied for Swiss residency in 2016.
-As of 2016 she maintained a rented apartment in Eaton Square in London.
-In 2025, she sold a townhouse in London's Belgravia for £3.85 million, which she purchased in 2022 for £4.25 million.
-The property was originally bought as an investment for her daughters, rented out to a tenant, and then sold.
-She continued to primarily reside at Royal Lodge until October 2025 when Buckingham Palace announced that formal notice had been served to Andrew to surrender his lease and Ferguson would be making her own living arrangements.
+In 2015, Ferguson was reported to have moved out of Royal Lodge and taken up residence in Verbier, Switzerland, where she and Andrew owned a £13 million chalet.
+She applied for Swiss residency the following year.
+As of 2016, she also maintained a rented apartment in Eaton Square, London.
+In 2025, she sold a townhouse in London's Belgravia for £3.85 million, having purchased it in 2022 for £4.25 million.
+The property had originally been bought as an investment for her daughters and had been rented to a tenant.
+She continued to live primarily at Royal Lodge until October 2025, when Buckingham Palace announced that formal notice had been served to Andrew to surrender his lease and that Ferguson would be making her own living arrangements.
+Since leaving Royal Lodge in early 2026, she had been seen at a wellness clinic in Austria and had reportedly stayed at her former boyfriend Paddy McNally's chalet in Verbier, Switzerland.
+In August 2026, it was reported that she was returning to the UK.

-As one of the victims of the News International phone hacking scandal which came into public notice in 2006, Ferguson received an undisclosed amount in an out-of-court settlement.
+As one of the victims of the News International phone hacking scandal, which came into public attention in 2006, Ferguson received an undisclosed sum in an out-of-court settlement.
 In April 2016, she was named in the Panama Papers.